Kakamega: Rainforest

-Kakamega area receives a very high amount of annual precipitation and contains Kakamega Forest, a preserve which is a remnant of a rainforest that stretched west through Uganda.
+The Kakamega area receives a very high amount of annual precipitation and contains Kakamega Forest, a preserve which is a remnant of a rainforest that once stretched west through Uganda.

-As a rainforest, the canopy of the trees has grown into a thin mesh of interlocking top branches that block most sunlight from reaching the ground below, resulting in little undergrowth.
+Because it is a rainforest, the canopy of the trees has grown into a thin mesh of interlocking top branches that block most sunlight from reaching the ground below, resulting in little undergrowth.
 With few bushes along the darkened forest floor, the main obstacle is ancient fallen tree trunks blocking the paths between the standing trees.
-The German-funded project BIOTA East has been working in the forest since 2001, whereby forest inventories for all sorts of life forms were performed with aim to find strategies for a sustainable use of the forest.
+The German-funded project BIOTA East has been working in the forest since 2001 to perform forest inventories for all sorts of life forms with the aim of discovering strategies for a sustainable use of the forest.

 More than 400 species of birds have been found in the Kakamega rainforest.
-The many song birds fill the air with various birdcalls.
+The many songbirds fill the air with various birdcalls.

 Kakamega is also home to Africa's largest and most aggressive cobra, the Kakamega forest cobra.
 Reputed by locals to spend much time in the trees, stories abound of fearsome attacks on unsuspecting passersby.
 Other snakes in the area include the forest adder, black mamba, and the green mamba.